jll63/yomm2/reference/method.md

 Register static member function `Container::fn` as a definition of the `method`.
-If static member variable `Container::next` exists, it is set to a pointer to the next most specialised definition, or to an error handler if the next definition does not excist, or is ambiguous.
+If static member variable `Container::next` exists, it is set to a pointer to the next most specialised definition, or to an error handler if the next definition does not exist, or is ambiguous.

 The parameters of `Container::fn` must be covariant with the corresponding parameters in the method when virtual, and invariant otherwise.
 The return